josericardopenase/josericardopenase/README.md

 - **I'm Learning:** Encription and decription algorithms in low level sense.
 - **The Geeky Side:** Physics isn't just for the labs, and I'm all about figuring out why things are the way they are.
 Also, big fan of asking "Why?" about, well, everything.

-### Beyond the screen

-- **Thinking Hat:** Philosophy's my go-to for deep dives.
-What's life?
-Why do we do what we do?
-And yeah, I do have thoughts on how society ticks.
-- **Finding My Path:** Life's a journey, and I'm mapping mine out.
-Expect detours and deep thoughts.

 Wanna see more?
 Just hop over to my repos!

 ---